How to Secure Remote Access Through Cisco’s ASA VPN

 From a security standpoint, a VPN will ensure the encryption of the traffic to the network, (and even include two-factor authentication), but it will not be able to provide information regarding the security posture of the endpoint.
 Furthermore, a VPN will not know if a device is compliant with security standards, and is oblivious to the risks connecting devices might pose to your company network.
 Moreover, VPNs do not provide a way to block the device from connecting to the VPN based on its security posture.
 Thus, they do not offer a means for proper secure remote access.

 Typically, there isn’t a built-in system monitoring the endpoint while it is connecting to the VPN.
-As we previously discussed, you need to layer a zero-trust secure remote access solution on top of your corporate VPN so that at any given moment, endpoints can be denied access should their risk levels pass a pre-determined threshold.
+As we previously discussed, you need to layer a secure remote access solution on top of your corporate VPN so that at any given moment, endpoints can be denied access should their risk levels pass a pre-determined threshold.

 Portnox CLEAR controls secure remote access to the network by verifying user identity credentials and allowing connections for devices that have a low risk-assessment score.
 It continuously monitors the “health” state of both corporate and personal (BYOD) devices as they attempt to connect to the network and for as long as they remain connected.
 It also includes the option of enabling two-factor authentication for VPN connections.